fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NxYCY8-Qfx0" frameborder="0" allowfullscreen></iframe>

-We're pleased to share a recording and resources accompanying our recent webinar on machine learning interpretability.
+We're pleased to share the recording of and resources accompanying our recent webinar on machine learning interpretability.

 We were joined by guest Patrick Hall (Senior Director for Data Science Products